 If you have disposable income to spend on workshops, please use your money wisely.

 After you have decided to attend and paid your money – write a bullet point outline of all the things you want to accomplish at this workshop.
-This includes questions you want answered, techniques you want to be sure to learn, etc.
+Your list should include questions you want to have answered, techniques you want to be sure to learn, etc.

 If it is a hands-on workshop and you have an opportunity to shoot, don’t shoot the way you always shoot – shoot the way the instructor is encouraging you to shoot.
 Step out of your box.
 It’s not about the instructor being better – it’s about you trying new and different things to grow as a photographer.

 Don’t delete those images as soon as you get home.
 Take the time to review them and ask yourself what you like and don’t like about the techniques you learned.
 This time spent reviewing and reflecting will make the workshop pay off for you.

 The Final Frame

 Use what you learn as soon as you can!
 ALWAYS schedule a shoot to happen within 48 hours of attending a workshop.
 This should be a photoshoot where you will spend time trying and practicing the techniques you learned at the workshop.

 As I mentioned earlier – adults are experiential learners.
 Just like watching a YouTube video won’t make you a better photographer, neither will attending a workshop.

 As soon as you get home, pick up that camera and shoot.
 Fail.
 Shoot some more, fail some more, and so on.

 So, in short, please remember that excellent education requires a great instructor and a great student.
 Don’t be lazy with your time, money, or photography.